What is a Test Case?

 Keep the Test Steps Clear and Concise

-The test steps should include the data and information on how to execute the test.
+Test cases should be simple.
+Keep in mind, the person who wrote the test case might not be the same person who executes the the test itself.
+The test steps should include the necessary data and information on how to execute the test.
 This is perhaps the most important part of a test case.
 Keep this section clear and concise, but don’t leave out any necessary details.
+Write the test case so that anyone can go in and perform the test.

 Include the Expected result